Pittsburgh Limited Tort Lawyer | PA Attorney

 That is to say, if you are treated as “limited tort” (versus full tort), you may only sue for economic loss or "specials."
 This includes medical bills, property damage, various of-pocket-expenses, and lost wages (or lost earning capacity).
 Not included are pain and suffering.
 Click here to learn more about how juries value "pain and suffering."

-However, there are exceptions to limited tort, discussed below.
+However, there are exceptions, discussed below.

 Finding an exception is important because in many instances, one's claim for pain and suffering, i.e. non-economic loss, is often, by far, the most valuable part of the case.
 Often, your "specials" are minimal, despite a significant injury.

-A Limited Tort Example
+A Classic Limited Tort Example

 Motor vehicle flipped, woman having limited tort option in PA